sky-chaser-high/adobe-illustrator-scripts/README.md

 Vertical text is also supported.

 ### Usage
-1. Download Zip file and unzip.(You can place it anywhere you like.)
-2. Select the text objects, run this script from File > Scripts > Other Script...
+Select the text objects, run this script.

 ### Notes
 In rare cases, you may not be able to create it.